-Student struggling to choose just one area of study may consider a double major.
-Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Declaring a double major may require more work but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.

-The Jewish Theological Seminary offers services for students with disabilities.
 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ The Jewish Theological Seminary has distance learning options for students who are interested in taking classes online.

 ✅ The Jewish Theological Seminary offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-The Jewish Theological Seminary does not require an internship for any students.
 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While The Jewish Theological Seminary does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While The Jewish Theological Seminary does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every university.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 The Jewish Theological Seminary has an Army ROTC program, an Air Force ROTC program and a Navy ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at The Jewish Theological Seminary include: